aevyrie/tolstack/README.md

 # TolStack

-TolStack is a cross platform analysis application made for building and analyzing one-dimensional geometric tolerance models.
+TolStack is a cross platform tolerance analysis application made for building and analyzing one-dimensional geometric tolerance models.
 Works on Windows, MacOS, and Linux. **Breaking changes in master**

 ![Screenshot](docs/screenshot.png)